Public distribution · v2 · 2026-04 · Hybrid drug discovery · Protease-focused

-MolDyn v1.0 is a proprietary AI-accelerated virtual screening platform.
+CellsWave v1.0 is a proprietary accelerated virtual screening platform.
 This report summarises external validation on the community-standard DUD-E benchmark (Mysinger et al., J. Med.
 Chem.
-2012) and reports library-scale speed measurements.
+2012), real-drug recovery on co-crystal structures, and library-scale speed measurements.

 Input: SMILES strings.
 Output: ranked similarity scores.